Kerala State IT Mission

-Kerala State IT Mission (KSITM) is part of the Department of Information Technology, Government of Kerala.
+Kerala State IT Mission (KSITM) is part of the Department of Electronics and Information Technology, Government of Kerala.
 Its headquarter is at Thiruvananthapuram.
 Kerala State IT Mission is a team of professionals from the industry and the Government and is headed by the Director, with the Secretary-IT as the chairman.

 The Governing body of KSITM is chaired by the Hon’ble Minister for IT.
 The Principal Secretary – IT is the chairman of the executive committee of KSITM.
 The Director KSITM is the Convener of the meetings of the General Body and executive committee.

 KSITM performs diverse roles including, e-governance and development of human resources, disseminating information across citizens and Government, interfacing between Government and industry, bridging digital divide, investor interactions and achieving speed and transparency in governance.
 The activity of thrust is e-governance; conceptualization and implementation have been guided by citizen centricity and enhancing citizens’ efficiency.
 KSITM has a staff strength of about 150 plus employees.